Cold weather plants are perfect for winter so that your garden won’t be dry and dreary until spring arrives.

 2. Brown’s Yew

-Brown’s Yew is a low-maintenance plant that requires twice-weekly watering and exposure to sunlight.
+Brown’s Yew is a low-maintenance cold weather plant that requires twice-weekly watering and exposure to sunlight.
 It grows slowly and can withstand heavy pruning, making it a great choice for homesteaders who want to explore making bonsai trees.

 3. Japanese Yew